jason-sia/aws/README.md

 1. Go to the EC2 Dashboard in the AWS Management Console.
 2. In the left navigation pane, under "Network & Security", click on "Security Groups".
 3. You'll see a list of your Security Groups.
 The "Security group ID" column shows the IDs in the format "sg-xxxxxxxxxxxxxxxxx".

+# How to get the subnet ID?
+1. Go to the VPC Dashboard in the AWS Management Console.
+2. In the left navigation pane, click on "Subnets".
+3. You'll see a list of your Subnets.
+The "Subnet ID" column shows the IDs in the format "subnet-xxxxxxxxxxxxxxxxx".